jrnold/r4ds-exercise-solutions/docs/functions.md

 If there were any `NA` values, and `na.rm = FALSE`, then the function would return `NA`.

-I can confirm this by testing a function that allows for `na.rm` as an argument:
+I can confirm this by testing a function that allows for `na.rm` as an argument</div>

 ```r
 rescale01_alt <- function(x, finite = TRUE) {